CityOfLosAngeles/best-practices/getting-started-guide.md

 It's your first day on the job, and getting your environment all set up is a big hassle.
 Hopefully, you've been added as a user to our shared JupyterHub platform.
 If you'd like to be, shoot us an [email](mailto:ITAData@lacity.org)!
 Otherwise, if you already do work in Python or R, but want to check that work into version control, then this guide will get you started.

 On a Windows machine, you'll need to have a terminal ready.
-We recommended either [Git for Windows](https://git-scm.com/download/win) or WSL/Ubuntu (search "Ubuntu" in the Microsoft Store).
+We recommend either [Git for Windows](https://git-scm.com/download/win) or WSL/Ubuntu (search "Ubuntu" in the Microsoft Store).
 Mac and Linux machines already come with one installed.
 The terminal is where you'll be typing these Git commands.

 * [Create a GitHub repository](#create-a-github-repository-and-sync-local-and-remote-repos)
 * [Typical project workflow](#typical-project-workflow)